Robertfarb/whiteboarding-curriculum/application-materials/github/github.md

   makes it easier for employers to find you and review your code.
 * Make sure you have a decent profile picture (nothing indecent!
 Be fully clothed, not drinking or doing something else unsavory, and the pic should be only you)

-## Starred Repos
+## Pinned Repos

-Github gives you the option to star up to 6 repos so that they show up on your profile page.
-Star the repos of all the projects on your resume, and fill in the rest with other good repos.
+Github gives you the option to pin up to 6 repos so that they show up on your profile page.
+Pin the repos of all the projects on your resume, and fill in the rest with other good repos.
 Write a README for each of these that describes the project's purpose, what you accomplished, and (if applicable) how to run the code or where to find a live version.
 Some a/A repos to choose from:

 - RailsLite or ActiveRecord Lite
 - Chess